 Pushing the Envelope: 1 point: The character is able to get just a little better performance out of a vehicle.
 Their maximum speed in 20% higher and if it is important to the scene, they accelerate much faster.
 2 points: When the character is trying to pull off a crazy stunt in a vehicle, you may spend a Hero point to have them automatically succeed.
-You may even spend this after rolling and failing, which turns it into a success by 1 point.
+You may even spend this after rolling and failing, which turns it into a 1 point success.

 Rank: Police rank is Unique, social rank is not.
-Your character must be the group's leader to have this affect their police rank.
 1 point: Your character has a higher than normal social or police rank.
 If it is social, they are upper class.
 If it is police rank, your character is the head of the department rather than just head of their unit.
 2 points: Your character has both types of rank.
+Your character must be the group's leader to have this affect their police rank.